 What is EdTech Management?

-That’s a lot of unique, dynamic pieces in constant motion to control.
-Because edtech management is a fairly new concept, schools and districts hold their own institutional views about what it encompasses and who shoulders the primary responsibility for implementing, maintaining and improving it.
-These views yield a variety of necessary processes and workflows, many of them reactionary, scattered across teams and individuals as another hat to wear, and crafted on the fly.
+Because it’s still a fairly new concept, schools and districts hold their own institutional views about what edtech management encompasses and who shoulders the primary responsibility for implementing, maintaining and improving it.
+These views yield a variety of necessary processes and workflows, many of which are often reactionary and scattered across teams and individuals as just another hat to wear.

 Hacking the Management Process